ZachGreenhawt/Line-Learner/README.md

 # Line-Learner
+# This project was postponed to be completed Summer 2026
 **Line-Learner** is a Java rehearsal tool that helps actors memorize lines by practicing **cue pickup** (the line before yours) and checking **accuracy** (typing your line).
 It parses a script, extracts your character’s lines, pairs each one with the most recent cue line, and runs an interactive practice session in the terminal.

 ## What it does